VidyutChakrabarti/TraceX/Docs/Refinements.md

     - Firebase integration now allows us to store user related information like subscription list (for cases) and also authenticate using OAuth and Mail extremely efficiently.
 (See Figure 2)

-3. We have made more Integration with **Google AI** using more advanced Gemini models like gemini-flash-2.0 for chatbots and also use AI agents using **Google Agents ADK** to process mails and automate the process of account address creation in web3 and subsequent handling of the mail to the user who requested access to a particular case in subscription list.
+3. We have made more Integrations with **Google AI** using more advanced Gemini models like gemini-flash-2.0 for chatbots and also use AI agents using **Google Agents ADK** to process mails and automate the process of account address creation in web3 and subsequent handling of the mail to the user who requested access to a particular case in subscription list.
 (See figure 3)

 4. We have intorduced a completely new use case within our application for more social good.
 This new feature of TraceX is called "NyayaMitra".
 It is integrated with **Google Cloud text-to-speech, Gemini and Google Translate** for allowing users of various backgrounds to fill out case/law related forms with ease.
 We use voice assistance in multiple languages to guide the user in filling forms which may seem too complex.
 Thus TraceX now has a new cause of bringing Justice to more underprivileged communities and people who may not have the means to fill out legal forms with the assitance of **Google AI**.
 (See Figure 4)

+5. We can further use Google Cloud storage as a backup for all the data within the blockchain and use Google Big Query for querying blockchain data, thus making the hash matching for integration checking of evidences much more scalable.

 <br><br>